geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - The impact of penicillin on human life and longevity.
   - Life's desire to exist and thrive.
   - Comparison between life's desire and staph's growth.
-  - Recognition of staph's inherent nature and the author's desire to survive.
+  - Recognition of staph's inherent nature and John's desire to survive.

 ## The Internet
 - Introduction to Early Internet Experience
-  - Author's initial encounter with the internet in the early 1990s.
+  - John's initial encounter with the internet in the early 1990s.
   - Description of the internet as a box with technical installation.
   - Limited capabilities of early internet with green letters on a black screen.
 - Initial Dislike and Discovery of Online Interaction
-  - Author's skepticism about the internet's value.
+  - John's skepticism about the internet's value.
   - Introduction to online interaction and global connectivity.
   - Usage of the internet for language practice and learning.
 - Connection and Sharing on CompuServe Teen Forum
-  - Author's discovery of the CompuServe Teen Forum.
+  - John's discovery of the CompuServe Teen Forum.
   - Anonymity and openness in online interactions.
   - Sharing personal experiences and emotions online.
   - Formation of deep connections and friendships.
 - Emergence of Online Culture and Creativity
   - Description of the emerging online culture.
   - Introduction to ASCII art and text-based memes.
-  - Author's increasing involvement and time spent online.
+  - John's increasing involvement and time spent online.
 - Challenges and Transition to Moderator Role
   - Discussion of internet charges and affordability.
   - Becoming a moderator for the Teen Forum.